Aschwinvo/deep-reinforcement-learning/Report.md

 We want to make sure we play a few episodes before improving the network to make sure that we learn information from our new parameters first.

+### Plot

+For a plot of the rewards of our DQN agent please open the Deep_Q_Network.ipynb notebook.

+### Further Improvements

+For further improvements we have implemented Double Q networks as well as dueling Q networks.